mikey-7x/4-Bit-Synchronous-BCD-Counter/README.md

 ![4 Bit Synchronous BCD Counter Circuit](bcd.jpg)

-you can also use 10uf capacitor instead of 1uf ](https://github.com/mikey-7x?tab=repositories)capacitor.the capacitor between pin.6,7 & ground decide transfer speed of 0-9 numbers of seven segment display when your pushing the button
+you can also use 10uf capacitor instead of 1uf capacitor.the capacitor between pin.6,7 & ground decide transfer speed of 0-9 numbers of seven segment display when your pushing the button

 ---